In my search for proven and effective ways to lose weight, I have encountered many approaches to turn the tables and get rid of unwanted fat.

 I also find it easy to incorporate into everyday life.
 For me, I always eat dinner with family.
 I can still do the 24-hour fast without anyone noticing the difference since it really only means skipping breakfast and lunch.
 If you have an eight-to-five, you can simply drink your usual cup of joe, skip breakfast, do working lunch, and be home in time for dinner.
 It saves you time and money!
 No need to rush preparing breakfast or your packed lunch.
 You can get more things done during your lunchtime, but personally, I would rather nap.

 If you are looking to lose weight through this approach, it is best to do this three times a week.
 I have heard many people saying it’s so simple they have increased it to five times a week, and sometimes even every day.
 I have yet to try that.

 1. Boosts Weight Loss

 No one can ever lose weight without cutting down their food intake - that’s a fact.
 Through fasting, we do not only cut down our caloric intake, but we also learn how to discipline ourselves by not giving in to every hunger pang we feel.

 Human growth hormone or HGH is naturally produced by our bodies but remains active in the bloodstream for only a few minutes.
 It’s been proven to effectively treat obesity and help build muscle mass which is important for burning fat.
 HGH also increases muscle strength that can optimize your workouts.
 Put fasting and human growth hormones, you have an effective fat-burning machine in your hands.

-When we consume too many carbs and sugar, our bodies can become insulin resistant, which is a precursor to multiple chronic diseases, including type-2 diabetes.
-Nobody wants to go down that expensive and grueling road, so it is of utmost importance to keep our bodies sensitive to insulin.
+When we consume too many carbs and sugar, our bodies can become resistant, which is a precursor to multiple chronic diseases, including type-2 diabetes.
+Nobody wants to go down that expensive and grueling road, so it is of utmost importance to keep our bodies sensitive to blood sugar spikes